-Developments in the housing market in Iceland for the last 10 years are closely intertwined with the economic upswing that began in 2003 and ended abruptly in October 2008 with the collapse of the banking sector.
-The upswing began when construction commenced on a large foreign-owned aluminium smelter and an associated state-owned power plant.
-In combination, these investments were equivalent to more than one-third of 2003 GDP.
-These projects were accompanied by a credit boom resulting from a combination of favourable global financial conditions and sweeping changes in Iceland's financial system, including the full privatisation of major banks in 2003 and their subsequent expansion abroad, as well as changes in the domestic mortgage market.
+Developments in the housing market in Iceland for the last 10 years have been closely intertwined with the general economic development; the upswing that began in 2003 and ended abruptly in October 2008 with the collapse of the banking sector and the following recovery.
+The upswing began with investments that were equivalent to more than one-third of 2003 GDP.
+Aluminum smelter and power plant projects were accompanied by a credit boom resulting from a combination of favorable global financial conditions and sweeping changes in Iceland's financial system, including the full privatization of major banks in 2003 and their subsequent expansion abroad, as well as changes in the domestic mortgage market.